 Here is a screenshot of a hotspot module:

 All Premium A+ modules have clearly been designed to look great on mobile devices.
 They use the provided images and scale to the correct size while re-organizing the content to fit smoothly into the smaller screen.
 Interactive modules adjust so consumers can still interact with the content on small devices.
-Most standard A+ modules adapt in some way to mobile (although the comparison chart does not).
+Most basic A+ modules adapt in some way to mobile (although the comparison chart does not).

 In this mobile screenshot, the Q&A still allows consumers to click and the comparison chart scrolls the TVs to the right to compare with the selected TV.